wp-net/WordPressUWP/README.md

 ## Getting Started

 Just clone or download the repo and open it in Visual Studio.
 Before you can build you'll need to create a `ApiCredentials.cs` class inside the `WordPressUWPApp.Utility` folder.
-Here you need to enter your site uri and admin credentials (if you want to do stuff that needs admin rights from your app).
+Here you need to enter your site uri.

 ```c#
 namespace WordPressUWPApp.Utility